A Brief Definition

 Characteristics of AnaBiDeut

-By January of 2016, the database included 14,333 scientific publications by 6,277 authors and editors, with a total of 24,449 references to biblical passages.
+By October of 2019, the database included 15,353 scientific publications by 6,715 authors and editors.
 No other database for research on Deuteronomy has ever before incorporated this volume of information.
 AnaBiDeut is quite simply an indispensable resource for any serious research on Deuteronomy.

 One must not, however, overlook the limitations of the enterprise.
 Data collection took place alongside the regular academic work of the founders, and so some things developed haphazardly.
 As the database grew, new search techniques were added to make it more powerful, but this meant at times having to adapt older entries to the new programming.
 As a result, not only is the bibliographic data itself by no means complete, the related references were not, moreover, always indexed in the same way from the beginning.